-Similarly, the emphasis should be placed not just on 'classics' but also on recent writing such as Robert Macfarlane's The Wild Places (2007), Paul Farley's and Michael Symmons Roberts' Edgelands: Journeys into England's True Wilderness (2011), and George Monbiot's Feral: Searching for Enchantment on the Frontiers of Rewilding (2013), which extract value from 'fugitive', feral nonplaces, 'scruffy' and 'unkempt' in-between lands previously overlooked (Shoard, 2002: 117).
+Similarly, the emphasis should be placed not just on 'classics' but also on recent writing such as Robert Macfarlane's The Wild Places (2007), Paul Farley's and Michael Symmons Roberts' Edgelands: Journeys into England's True Wilderness (2011), and George Monbiot's Feral: Searching for Enchantment on the Frontiers of Rewilding (2013).
+For books such as these extract value from 'fugitive', feral non-places, 'scruffy' and 'unkempt' in-between lands previously overlooked (Shoard, 2002: 117).
 Metrics are certainly available in terms of sales figures for books and loan statistics from libraries.
-But the vital criterion is whether the writing touches readers deep within and reveals something they had never seen before.
-An instructive exercise might be to take a group to an edgeland, hear their views on the value of the place in question, then assign Edgelands, and, afterwards, take them back to find out if they have found additional value there since their initial visit.
+But the vital criterion is whether the writing touches readers deep within and reveals something they had never seen or felt before.
+An instructive exercise might be to take a group to an